chikuzen/vsimagereader/readme.rst

 How to compile:
 ---------------
-    vsimagereader requires libpng-1.2(1.2.50 or later is recomended) and libturbojpeg.
+    vsimagereader requires libpng-1.2(1.2.50 or later is recommended) and libturbojpeg-1.2(1.2.1 or later is recommended).

-    And, libpng requires zlib-1.0.4 or later(1.2.7 or later is recomended).
+    And, libpng requires zlib-1.0.4 or later(1.2.7 or later is recommended).

     Therefore, you have to install these libraries at first.